 The October in Oktoberfest is misleading.
 Oktoberfest is mostly held in September – it lasts for 16 days and finishes on the first Sunday in October.
 (If October 3, a German national holiday, is on a Monday, Oktoberfest is extended by a day.)

-The Oktoberfest festival grounds at the Theresienwiese is open daily from 6 am to 1:30 pm but the main action is from 10 am (9 am on weekends) to just before midnight.
-Alcoholic drinks may only be served from noon to 10:30 pm.
+The Oktoberfest festival grounds at the Theresienwiese open daily from 6 am to 1:30 pm but the main action is from 10 am (9 am on weekends) to just before midnight.
+Music starts usually around noon (or 11:00 on weekends).
+Alcoholic drinks may only be served from noon to 10:30 pm (11 pm outside main tents).

 It is a good idea to leave before 10 pm (and before 6 pm if traveling with children) – public transportation is very crowded after closing time and many drunken louts from all nations and inclinations hang around once the beer taps are turned off.

-- Okotberfest in Munich is visited annually by close to 7 million people.
-On average, each visitor drinks a liter (just over a quart) of beer, and of course some make up ground for those who drink less.
+- Oktoberfest in Munich is visited annually by close to 7 million people — 80% of guests have already visited at least three times.
+On average, each visitor drinks a liter (just over a quart) of beer, and of course, some makeup ground for those who drink less.

 Traveling with Children to Oktoberfest in Munich in Germany